pantheon-systems/documentation/source/content/guides/quickstart/08-ui-changes.md

    - [WordPress instructions](https://wordpress.org/documentation/article/worik-with-themes/)
    - [Drupal instructions](https://www.drupal.org/docs/user_guide/en/extend-theme-install.html) for installing a new theme.

-1. View your site to confirm the theme change.
+1. Visit your site to confirm the theme change.

 1. Return to **Site Dashboard** and select the **Dev** tab.
 The files you just added are highlighted.